-Title IX of the Education Amendments of 1972 (https://www2.ed.gov/policy/rights/guid/ocr /sex.html) protects people from discrimination based on sex in education programs that receive federal funds, in all aspects of their programs, including: admissions, treatment of students, and employment.
+Title IX of the Education Amendments of 1972Links to an external site. protects people from discrimination based on sex in education programs that receive federal funds, in all aspects of their programs, including: admissions, treatment of students, and employment.
 It also addresses sexual harassment as a form of sex discrimination in the educational setting.